Behind the COVID-19 statistic Governor Parson tweeted

 According to the Department of Human Health and Senior Services (DHSS), the way this is calculated is as follows.
 First they take the confirmed cases from the PCR tests, then they divide that number by the number of people in the state.
 For Missouri that is 6,126,452 people.
 Then after that the number is multiplied by 100,000 to get the final number.

-The seven-day rolling average is an another important statistic, and this low number means that if you were to test 100,000 people in Missouri, around 34 people would have COVID-19.
+The 7-day rolling average is an another important statistic, and this low number means that if you were to test 100,000 people in Missouri, around 34 people would have COVID-19.

 According to MU Health Care infectious disease specialist Dr. Christelle Ilboudo, this is an important statistic in understanding COVID-19 in the community.